Jack Broome: Writer and cartoonist

 Broome retired from the Royal Navy in 1947.
 From 1947 to 1951, he busied himself as editor of the Sketch Magazine.
 He wrote a number of books on naval subjects, and edited and illustrated several humorous collections of naval signals.
 He was also a founder member of the Lord's Taverners Cricket Club.

 He was naval advisor for several films, including The Cruel Sea.
-Actor Jack Hawkins apparently based his portrayal of the fictional Lieutenant Commander George Erickson on Broome.
+Actor Jack Hawkins apparently based his portrayal of the fictional Commander George Ericson on Broome.
 He also wrote television and film scripts.

 He and his first wife divorced in 1954, and he subsequently married Joan Featherstonhaugh Crisp.

-Towards the end of his life, he was able to see Richard Briers play him in a TV play about PQ 17.
+Towards the end of his life, he was able to see Richard Briers play him in a 1981 TV play about PQ 17.

 Libel case

 In 1968, David Irving published a controversial book about PQ 17.
 It concentrated on Allied blunders and shortcomings, alleging that Broome's decision to withdraw his destroyers was the primary cause of the disaster to the convoy.
 Broome mounted a libel action to defend his reputation.
 He was successful, winning £40,000 in damages and securing the withdrawal of all copies of the offending book from circulation (it has since been republished, with corrections.)
-The damages payment (donated by Broome to charity) was the highest paid in legal history until Jeffrey Archer's controversial action against the Daily Star newspaper.
+The damages payment (donated by Broome to charity) was the highest paid in English legal history until Jeffrey Archer's controversial action against the Daily Star newspaper.